hector12free/space-app-2019/README.md

 * make space junks move in different directions with satellite in the centre of the map
 - [ ] make space junks move in different directions
 - [ ] satellite in the centre of the map

+* improve on starship movement
+- [ ] make it accelerate/decelerate smoothly
+- [ ] verify & work on UX (user experience) on touch screen mobile device

 * add sound effects
 - [ ] add collision sound effects: among satellite, starship and the space junk